adampaigge/script/CONTRIBUTING.md

-Maintainers reserve the right to weigh the opinions of peer reviewers using common sense judgement and also may weight based on meritocracy: Those that have demonstrated a deeper commitment and understanding towards Dogecoin (over time) or have clear domain expertise may naturally have more weight, as one would expect in all walks of life.
+Maintainers reserve the right to weigh the opinions of peer reviewers using common sense judgement and also may weight based on meritocracy: Those that have demonstrated a deeper commitment and understanding towards Script (over time) or have clear domain expertise may naturally have more weight, as one would expect in all walks of life.

-Where a patch set proposes to change the Dogecoin consensus, it must have been discussed extensively, be accompanied by widely discussed documentation and have a generally widely perceived technical consensus of being a worthwhile change, based on the judgement of the maintainers.
+Where a patch set proposes to change the Script consensus, it must have been discussed extensively, be accompanied by widely discussed documentation and have a generally widely perceived technical consensus of being a worthwhile change, based on the judgement of the maintainers.